hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And by what means in his own trap was caught,
 >
-> 'Twas by a tyro, who, by chance went there,
+> It was by a tyro, who, by chance went there,
 >
 > Attracted by professor's bill of fare,
 >
-> Who told professor, he'd some lessons had;
+> Who told professor, heed some lessons had;
 >
-> But really fear'd that he danced very bad.
+> But really feared that he danced very bad.
 >
 > Quack doctor like, professor shook his head,
 >
-> Cried", 'Twoul'd be well if half who taught were dead;
+> Cried", It would be well if half who taught were dead;
 >
-> Depend, on't, sir, if you one guinea pay,
+> Depend, on it, sir, if you one guinea pay,
 >
 > You in quadrilles shall ease and grace display".
 >